-After spending time hiking, swimming in the pools, and absorbing the amazing scenery, a short walk back to top of the site brings you a rustic but attractive area with stands selling food, drink, and local handcrafts and an open-air area restaurant.
-For refreshment, the local favorite is a carved out pineapple filled back up with the chopped up fruit and rum, and dusted with chili powder.
+After spending time hiking, swimming in the pools, and absorbing the amazing scenery, a short walk back to the top of the site brings you a rustic but attractive area with stands selling food, drink, and local handicrafts and an open-air area restaurant.
+For refreshment, the local favorite is a carved out pineapple filled back up with the chopped up fruit and rum and dusted with chili powder.

 Note: there is just a tad of controversy surrounding Hierve el Agua.
 For many years, this landmass was in a tug-of-war between two indigenous communities, each of which claimed the right to profits from the site.
 It got so bad that the entrance to the waterfalls was closed to the public from 2005 to 2007.
 An agreement to the land dispute was eventually reached, and now the two towns share the entrance fees earned from the site.